tdonovan4/MuDiBot/localization/README.md

 ##How to localize:
 ###Guidelines
-* Only translate the value.
+* Only translate the values.
 The value is the part after the `:`.
 In `"msg": "Pong!"`, it would be "Pong!".
 Do not translate the part before the `:`!

 * Do not remove/change special characters like `*` or `_`.

-* Do not touch template.
-A template is this `{{user}}`, it will be replaced by a value.
+* Do not touch templates.
+A template like this one `{{user}}`, will be replaced by a value.
 You can only move it to make sense with the sentence.

 ###Example:
 For simple text: